Chapter 1 : A Funeral

 She seems to jolt out of her trance, but there is a vagueness in her features that Albus has never seen before.
 She shakes her head.

 "Oh dear, it's so hot in these robes."
 Her ribbed, crinkly fingers scratch at her sleeves and dig at the tight collar squeezing around her throat.
 "I wasn't saying anything, dear boy."

 The sudden change in her makes him uneasy but he shrugs and moves away from her, glad that her interest in conversation has waned.
 The attendees will begin to arrive soon.
 There will be many, many more condolences that he will have to accept, many more mourners towards whom he will have to feign graciousness and tolerate petty conversation with.
 He drifts back toward the open coffin.

 “What do you want me to do?”
-Aberforth mutters.
-He is shorter than Albus, but broader, and his shoulders are pulled in close to his neck, his white sleeves rolled all the way to his elbows and tacked with Ariana’s clips; the two must have been together, no doubt.
+Aberforth mumbles.
+He is shorter than Albus, but broader, and his shoulders are pulled in close to his neck, white sleeves rolled all the way to his elbows and tacked with Ariana’s clips; the two must have been together, no doubt.
 A vest has been carelessly thrown over his shoulder and blades of brown grass fleck his hair.